 I was born in Brooklyn and grew up in Great Neck on Long Island, a suburb of New York City.
-My dad worked as a teacher and guidance counselor in the New York City public school system.
-My mom also worked as a teacher.
+My mom and dad worked as a teacher and a guidance counselor in the New York City public school system.
 I have two older brothers.
-As a kid, I had a lot of pets, played piano, wrote stories, rode my bike, and never ever got into trouble!
-I went to an alternative public high school without grades and attended Brown University in Providence, Rhode Island, where I majored in math.
+As a kid, I had a lot of pets, played piano, loved to read, and wrote a lot of stories, too.
+I went to an alternative public high school without grades.
+I majored in math in college.
 I had a lot of odd jobs then including pumping gas one summer at Yellowstone Park.

 Me as a Kid

 that helps city kids prepare for college.
 I love to travel, too, and whenever I could save up money I took trips to faraway places as a backpacker.